Robert Bédard (tennis): Honours

 Bédard was awarded the Queen's Jubilee Prize in 1977.
 He was inducted into the Canadian Tennis Hall of Fame and Quebec Sports Hall of Fame in 1991.
 He was inducted into Canada's Sports Hall of Fame in 1996.
 He was inducted into the Aurora Sports Hall of Fame in 2013 as an inaugural inductee.

 The St. Andrew's College Bédard Athletic Centre is named after him.

 Commentating

 Bédard was a tennis colour commentator for coverage of a round robin tournament held in Canada in 1967 and again in 1968, that featured four of the world's top amateur players.
 Coverage was broadcast on CBC Television.
 He was joined in the booth by play-by-play announcer Bob McDevitt.

 Outside of tennis/personal

-An amateur tennis player in the days before Open tennis, Bédard has been a long-time educator, first as a French and geography school teacher at Bishop's College School in Sherbrooke, Quebec and as longtime headmaster for 16 years at St. Andrew's College in Aurora, Ontario where he and his wife Anne still live.
+An amateur tennis player in the days before Open tennis, Bédard has been a long-time educator, first as a French and geography school teacher at Bishop's College School in Sherbrooke, Quebec and as longtime headmaster (principal) for 16 years at St. Andrew's College in Aurora, Ontario where he and his wife Anne still live.

+One of Bédard's near neighbours in Aurora was his former Davis Cup team-mate Lorne Main, who lived in an adjacent town about 15 minutes drive away.
+Also, Brendan Macken, the No. 1 Canadian ranked player of 1950 and 1952, was a neighbour in Aurora.
+Together, these three men were the No. 1 ranked in Canada from 1950 to 1965.